Los Angeles Dodgers pitcher Trevor Bauer suspended for 2 seasons for violating MLB policies

 Earlier this week, Bauer announced he was suing the woman who has accused him of sexual assault.

-The allegations came to light last July, and Bauer has been on administrative paid leave since then while the league investigated the claims.
+The allegations against the 31-year-old came to light last summer.
+The Pasadena Police Department in June confirmed it was investigating a report that Bauer assaulted a San Diego woman at his home on April 21 and May 16.
+The MLB quickly placed Bauer on leave, which the league is allowed to do even if charges aren't filed under its domestic violence policy.
+Bauer has been on paid administrative leave since then while the league investigated the claims.

 for more features.